saebekassebil/teoria/README.md

 #### TeoriaInterval#qualityValue() - *internal*
  - Returns the relative to default, value of the quality.
- Fx a teoria.interval('M6'), will have a relative quality value of 1, as all the intervals defaults to minor and perfect respectively.
+ E.g. a teoria.interval('M6'), will have a relative quality value of 1, as all the intervals defaults to minor and perfect respectively.